Certified Public Accountant: History

-In 1660, the first person who would conduct an audit was chosen in order to be able to manage the money that was raised by England in Virginia, United States.
+In 1660, the first person who would conduct an audit was chosen in order to be able to manage the money that was raised by England in the Virginia Colony.
 With the help of chartered accountants from England and Scotland for training Americans to learn the procedures of accounting, many firms were established in America.
 The first American one was in 1895.

 On July 28, 1882, the Institute of Accountants and Bookkeepers of the City of New York became the first accounting corporation which supports the need of people in the accounting field and for educational purposes.
 With the accountancy and industry growing in the world, the need of looking for services from professional accountants who had higher standards and were recognized had been considered.
 In 1887, the American Association of Public Accountants was created to set moral standards for the practice of accounting.